 MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Е F Hydrology and Water Quality (continued): HYD-5.1 (continued from previous page) Update the SDMP in those drainage areas where the amount of imperviousness increased due to the change in land uses to determine the changes in the collection systems that would need to occur to provide adequate capacity for the stormwater runoff from the increased imperviousness.
-Implement the updated SDMP to provide stormwater collection systems that have sufficient capacity to convey the peak runoff rates from the areas of increased [see previous page] [see previous page] imperviousness.
-Require developments that increase site imperviousness to install, operate, and maintain FMFCD approved on-site detention systems to reduce the peak runoff rates resulting from the increased imperviousness to the peak runoff rates that will not exceed the capacity of the existing stormwater collection systems.
+Implement the updated SDMP to provide stormwater collection systems that have sufficient capacity to convey the peak runoff rates from the areas of increased imperviousness. [see previous page] [see previous page] Require developments that increase site imperviousness to install, operate, and maintain FMFCD approved on-site detention systems to reduce the peak runoff rates resulting from the increased imperviousness to the peak runoff rates that will not exceed the capacity of the existing stormwater collection systems.
 Verification comments:

-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F Hydrology and Water Quality (continued): HYD-5.2: The City and partnering agencies shall implement the following measures to reduce the impacts on the capacity of existing or planned storm drainage Master Plan retention basins to less than significant: Consult the SDMP to analyze the impacts to existing and planned retention basins to determine remedial measures required to reduce the impact on retention basin capacity to less than significant.
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Е F Hydrology and Water Quality (continued): HYD-5.2: The City and partnering agencies shall implement the following measures to reduce the impacts on the capacity of existing or planned storm drainage Master Plan retention basins to less than significant: Consult the SDMP to analyze the impacts to existing and planned retention basins to determine remedial measures required to reduce the impact on retention basin capacity to less than significant.
 Remedial measures would include: Prior to exceedance of capacity of existing retention basin facilities FMFCD, DARM, and PW X Increase the size of the retention basin through the purchase of more land or deepening the basin or a combination for planned retention basins.
 Increase the size of the emergency relief pump capacity required to pump excess runoff volume out of the basin and into adjacent canal that convey the stormwater to a disposal facility for existing retention basins.
 Require developments that increase runoff volume to install, operate, and maintain, Low Impact Development (LID) measures to reduce runoff volume to the runoff volume that will not exceed the capacity of the existing retention basins.
 Verification comments:

-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F Hydrology and Water Quality (continued): HYD-5.3: The City and partnering agencies shall implement the following measures to reduce the impacts on the capacity of existing or planned storm drainage Master Plan urban detention (stormwater quality) basins to less than significant.
+the following measures to reduce the impacts on the capacity of existing or planned storm drainage Master Plan urban detention (stormwater quality) basins to less than significant.
+Consult the SDMP to determine the impacts to the urban detention basin weir overflow rates and determine remedial rior to exceedance of apacity of existing urban etention basin etormwater uality) facilities FMFCD, DARM, and PW x the following measures to reduce the impacts on the capacity of existing or planned storm drainage Master Plan urban detention (stormwater quality) basins to less than significant.
 Consult the SDMP to determine the impacts to the urban detention basin weir overflow rates and determine remedial measures required to reduce the impact on the detention basin capacity to less than significant.
-Remedial measures would Prior to exceedance of capacity of existing urban detention basin (stormwater quality) facilities FMFCD, DARM, and PW X Modify overflow weir to maintain the suspended solids removal rates adopted by the FMFCD Board of Directors.
+Remedial measures would include: Modify overflow weir to maintain the suspended solids removal rates adopted by the FMFCD Board of Directors.
 Increase the size of the urban detention basin to increase residence time by purchasing more land.
-The existing detention basins are already at the adopted design depth.
-Require developments that increase runoff volume to install, operate, and maintain, Low Impact Development (LID) measures to reduce peak runoff rates and runoff volume to the runoff rates and volumes that will not exceed the weir overflow rates of the existing urban detention basins.
-Verification comments: verification comments:
+The existing xceedance of apacity of xisting urban etention basin stormwater DARM, and X Require developments that increase runoff volume to install, operate, and maintain, Low Impact Development (LID) measures to reduce peak runoff rates and runoff volume to the runoff rates and volumes that will not exceed the weir overflow rates of the existing urban detention basins.
+Verification comments:

-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D Е F -------------------- ------------------ --------------------------- --- --- --- --- --- ---
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F -------------------- --------------------- --------------------------- --- --- --- --- --- ---